Pasquale-Favella/vesuvio-hooks/README.md

 # vesuvio-hooks

-vesuvio-hooks is a Reactr Hook library for dealing with session and local storage
+vesuvio-hooks is a React Hook library for dealing with session and local storage

 ## Installation